 You may have one non-aggressive fish, in no more than a 10-gallon tank, with the consent of your roommate(s).
 Other service animals, emotional support animals, and/or pets must be registered and approved with Housing and Residence Life prior to being brought to campus.
+All animals are only allowed on University premises as permitted in UNF Regulation 6.0210R.
+The University complies with the Americans with Disabilities Act as amended, Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act, Florida Statute § 413.08, and other applicable laws, regulations, and ordinances regarding animals.

 P2.1 Pets or other animals not approved by HRL may not visit the residential areas at any time.
-This includes, but is not limited to: rooms, courtyards, hallways, corridors, etc. Cost associated with the possession of an unapproved animal

-(e.g., damaged furniture, cleaning, pest control) will be charged to the responsible individual(s).
+This includes, but is not limited to: rooms, courtyards, hallways, corridors, etc. Cost associated with the possession of an unapproved animal (e.g., damaged furniture, cleaning, pest control) will be charged to the responsible individual(s).

 - P2.2 The Flats at UNF (with prior approval, documentation, and appropriate fees paid) allows residents to have a pet reside with them in their assigned bed space. - Housing and Residence Life reserves the right to limit the number, type, breed, and/or size of ANY pet that is approved to be in the community. - Residents must complete the Pet Authorization Form as a part of the approval process. - Residents are solely responsible for any damages, flea treatments, deodorizing, and/or shampooing necessary as result of their approved pet.
 For any concerns about pets or pet ownership (i.e., treatment of animals, waste pick up, etc.), please contact The Flats at UNF main office. - P2.3 Under no circumstances can residents, guests, or their animals feed, touch, harass, injure, or kill wildlife on campus (e.g., squirrels, geese, turtles, fish, ducks, rabbits, cats, and raccoons).
-For any wildlife concerns, contact the UPD at (904) 620-2800. - P2.4 Beta wars or any type of fish wars are strictly prohibited.
+For any wildlife concerns, contact the UPD at (904) 620-2800. - P2.4 Beta wars or any type of fish wars are strictly prohibited. - P2.5 Animals are approved for specific residents.
+If the specific resident to whom the animal belongs is not present in the room, the animal must remain in the resident's bedroom and kenneled or housed in an appropriate device (tank, cage, etc.).